2023 Solar Incentives Guide for Healdsburg, CA - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
-The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-The expansion to the program also makes it easier to get credit for energy storage systems, starting in 2023.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
+The Clean Energy Credit lasts until 2035.
+Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit.
+This amount will be decreased slightly on a yearly basis until the current program ends.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 More information about the new Inflation Reduction Act can be found here.
-Your local Healdsburg solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to talk with your local Healdsburg solar panel installers.

 State & Local Solar Incentives